Yield-Fi/delta-farm-contracts/docs/contracts/FeeCollector.md

 Register bounties (at the same time register amount for the client and for the yieldFi) One function to wrap two calls.
 They should be called one by one anyway.
-(If client recevies fee, yieldFi does as well)
+(If client receives fee, yieldFi does as well)

 > **NOTE:** Function can be called by Vault contract